Book-reader/c3-docgen/README.md

 I'll have to have a page that contains all builtins, including all methods on the builtin types. probably should be called @builtin.md so it can't conflict with anything else
 Should also have a global overview page that shows all root modules like std, libc, @builtin, and any user-created modules

+I would also want to show methods inherited by inline types
 ```

 ```